 - Will removal of the aluminum stairs cause more damage?
-Engineer replied, "they come in sections" - Mark Patek asked about 4ft high post and rail fence potentially impacting the easement, and Peter White, Landscape Architect for the Owners replied that "an access easement is needed."
+Engineer replied, they come in sections to facilitate removal - Patek asked about 4ft high post and rail fence potentially impacting the easement, and Peter White, Landscape Architect for the Owners replied that "an access easement is needed."

-Concerns raised by the Public and Opposing Abutters:
+Concerns raised by the Public and Abutters:

-- Attorney Jason Panos, 246 Andover St, Peabody, MA speaking on behalf of Paul and Julie Ferragamo stated: "We remain concerned about the over intensification of the use of the property."
+• Attorney Jason Panos, 246 Andover St, Peabody, MA speaking on behalf of Paul and Julie Ferragamo stated: "We remain concerned about the over intensification of the use of the property."
 He also pointed out that this is the Applicant's NOI and yet he is not present.
 He cited "information is lacking" regarding to what degree the patio and stairs will erode the coastal bank."
-And he would like input from the Office of Coastal Zone Management based on this projects proximity to the shoreline because it is not legal to drain chlorinated pool water into a resource area.
-Tony Capachietti stated that pool drainage will be dechlorinated before discharge and will be diverted across the top of the coastal bank. - The 2 opposing Engineers then engaged in a rapid fire exchange with Tony standing firm that the work is not part of the coastal bank, and Attny Panos countering for Richard Salvo, P.E who was not present, "wouldn't the whole anchoring system be considered an engineering structure?"
+And he would like input from the Office of Coastal Zone Management based on this project's proximity to the shoreline because it is not legal to drain chlorinated pool water into a resource area.
+Tony Capachietti stated that pool drainage will be dechlorinated before discharge and will be diverted across the lawn, toward the street.